Spoiler Alert: The Paleo Diet comes in as Numero Uno.

 Most of us simply want to look better naked, become better athletes, and escape the food and sick-care systems which we fell through the cracks of.
 This may not be what motivates the rest of the world to jump on board, but as obesity skyrockets and that biological predisposition to procreate (here’s where that desire to look good naked comes in handy) kicks in, those Before and After Paleo pictures are sure to lure in the unsuspecting SAD eater.

-Especially in the age of
+Especially in the age of information Google.

 Article written by Karen Pendergrass